nick-rajwade/ai-training/README.md

-# Capgemini A## ✨ Key Features

-- **Business-f## 🎯 Built for Consulta## 📊 Your ROI

-**Immediate Impact:** Confidence in AI discussions, practical frameworks, and ready-to-use business cases.

-**Career Growth:** Recognized AI expertise, thought leadership opportunities, and future-ready skills.*Immediate Value:** Client-ready insights, business case templates, and risk frameworks you can use today.
+# Capgemini AI Traini## 📚 Learning Journey (8## 🎯 Built for Consulta*Immediate Value:** Client-ready insights, business case templates, and risk frameworks you can use today.

-**Flexible Learning:** Mobile-friendly, self-paced modules that fit your project schedule.t** with real client scenarios and ROI frameworks
+**Flexible Learning:** Mobile-friendly, self-paced modules that fit your project schedule.
+AI for business transformation and client success*
-- **Mobile-friendly** learning for busy consultants
-- **Quick search** and bookmarking for client meeting prep
-- **Progress tracking** to demonstrate AI expertise
-- **Industry case studies** across finance, healthcare, manufacturing, and retailtform

-*Master AI for business transformation and client success*

 An interactive platform equipping consultants with practical AI knowledge to confidently advise clients, identify opportunities, and lead AI transformations.